osdc/codejam-v4/README.md

 - [Judging](#judging)

 ## What is Code Jam?
-Codejam is the ultimate test of courage,mental strength and physical durability (jk lol), It is a unique online hackathon where you are paired up with a group of random participants just like yourself with whom you collaborate and make a project on a given theme.
+Codejam is the ultimate test of courage, mental strength and physical durability (jk lol), It is a unique online hackathon where you are paired up with a group of random participants just like yourself with whom you collaborate and make a project on a given theme.
 You then have around a week's time to create the best project you can.
 See [Format](#format) for detailed information.
 This is a joint event organized every year by OSDC and JODC.

 ## Particulars
 - Main Communication Channel: [OSDC Discord]([https://discord.io/osdc](https://discord.com/invite/9m7DhRp3))
-- Theme: *To be announced on 12th January 2024*
+- Theme: Give Life Back to Music 🎵
 - The winners get Biryani monies + PB&J in prizes!

 Well, "Biryani monies" is a recurring slang in the [JODC Discord server]([https://discord.io/jodc](https://discord.gg/Yaq3eNBrwW)) (which is a super fun and lively place to hang out btw) which is used to refer to anyone from the community giving someone a treat.
 Since this is not a sponsored event, we'd like to give the winners some prize from our own side as appreciation.
 We will be giving prizes in the form of gift cards.